 Programs will be delivered in some combination of classroom, lab, and online instruction.
-The Institute's online platform is located at: www.nccerconnect.com.
+The Institute's online platform is located through Moodle.
+Through Moodle, students can access their online books.
 Programs are taught by qualified instructors.
 ACI's online course is a specialized Internet-based application presented to both the students and the instructor.
 Unlike traditional classroom instruction, which often relies on improvisation driven by a desire to cover the material, The Institute's online courses are fully developed and realized before the first lesson ever takes place.
 Following enrollment, students will have access to the following support services: